Theater and Dance

 Frequency: Every year.

-THDA 113 - The Artistic Power and Politics of the Dancing Body
+THDA 113 - The Power of the Dancing Body

 This course focuses on key 20th century contemporary choreographers across four continents, including LIN Hwai-min, Pina Bausch, Akram Khan, and Ohad Naharin, among others.
 We examine the international impact of their work as well the cultural contexts in which they thrived, or are thriving, as artists.
 We compare their creative processes, aesthetics and philosophies.
 We examine the political, social, and spiritual power of their artistic lives and bodies of work, with special attention to issues of race and gender.